Cyber Security

 phishing lure, hooks

-A Brief History & Evolution of Social Engineering Attacks
+A Brief History into the Evolution of Social Engineering Attacks

-The evolution of social engineering tactics within the cyber landscape has mirrored the swift progress of technology.
-Initially, tactics like phishing, broadly targeting a wide audience with deceptive emails kicked off the journey of social engineering in cybersecurity.
-These emails were crafted to look as if they were sent from well-known entities, tricking people into exposing their personal information.
+The evolution of social engineering tactics in the cyber world has mirrored the rapid pace of technology.
+Phishing, targeting a wide audience with deceptive emails, was the first social engineering attack.
+These emails were designed to look like they came from well-known entities, getting people to reveal their personal information.

-As the digital era entrenched itself into our daily lives, the art and science of social engineering attacks grew in complexity.
-Cyber adversaries moved beyond the basic phishing schemes to develop more sophisticated and strategic methods.
-These evolved tactics were designed to be more targeted and personalised, utilising the wealth of personal data available online to increase their success rates.
+As the digital world became part of our daily lives, the art and science of social engineering attacks got more complex.
+Cyber adversaries moved beyond the basic phishing to more sophisticated and strategic methods.
+These evolved tactics were more targeted and personalised, using the wealth of personal data online to increase their success rates.

-This shift from wide-net approaches to strategies that are both psychologically and technically refined underscores a significant development in the realm of social engineering techniques.
+This shift from wide-net approaches to techniques that are both psychologically and technically refined is a big deal in the world of social engineering.

-Modern day cybercriminals no longer rely solely on chance; they now employ detailed research and cunning psychological ploys to achieve their aims, marking a profound evolution in the execution of social engineering in the age of the internet.
+Modern day cybercriminals no longer rely on chance; they now use detailed research and psychological tricks to get what they want; that’s a big evolution in social engineering in the age of the internet.

 phishing, sea of emails, fish